metricloop/Interrogator/README.md

 $user->answerQuestion($question, '1989-09-10');
 ```

+The `GetsInterrogated` trait will determine if you're creating a new Answer, or if you're updating an existing Answer.
-The `GetsInterrogated` trait will handle the Create/Update logic.
-Also note that `$question` in this function call can
-be either the full `Question` object, the `id`, or the `slug` of the question.
+Also note that `$question` in this function call can be either the full `Question` object, the `id`, or the `slug` of
+the question.

 ### Retrieving Answers
 Now you want to retrieve the Answer and do something with it, yeah?
 Display it, compare it against something, whatever.